eilvelia/tdl/README.md

 The path concatenation of `libdir` + `tdjson` is directly passed to [`dlopen`][dlopen] (Unix) or [`LoadLibrary`][LoadLibraryW] (Windows).

+This function must be called before TDLib is initialized, that is, before any of `createClient` / `execute` are called.

 #### `tdl.createClient(options: ClientOptions) => Client`

 Create a TDLib client.